 Because your market attractiveness model is in a spreadsheet and uses formulas, you can play around with different weightings and scenarios.
 These should reflect your priorities and the context of the category.

-For example, it would be very different if we decided competitiveness was the most important and gave it 80% and only 20% to the other 2 variables.
+For example, the scores would be different if we decided to give competitiveness 80% of the weighting, and only 20% to the other 2 variables.

 The 40-40-20 split was based on our view that population and spend would have a bigger impact on sales.

-We knew our competitive strategy was to differentiate.
-Competition would be less of a factor.
-Had we chosen cost leadership as a strategy, we’d have weighted the level of competition higher.
+The business’s competitive strategy is to differentiate, so competition is less of a factor.
+If it were cost leadership, we’d have weighted the level of competition higher.

 Step 3 – Identify segments to evaluate

 We’d already chosen the 3 segment suburbs ahead of building the market attractiveness model.
-So, the next step here was filling in the relevant data in each column.
+So, the next step is filling in the relevant data in each column.

-Note that we’re using rounded numbers here.
-It makes the table simpler to read.
+Note, we’re using rounded numbers here.
+It makes the table easier to read.
 And with these numbers, rounding won’t affect the final scores.